sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

             - Components marked as deprecated
             - WebAssembly (unless you specifically need it)
             - Android (unless you specifically need it)
-            - Prebuilt components for compilers you don't have or intend to use (e.g. if you are only going to use the MinGW compiler that comes with Qt, you can avoid installing prebuilt components for MSVC and UWP)
+            - Prebuilt components for compilers you don't have or intend to use (e.g. on Windows, if you are only going to use the MinGW compiler that comes with Qt, you can avoid installing prebuilt components for MSVC and UWP)
             - 32-bit components (just stick with 64-bit components)
         - **(Windows)** Install the MinGW compiler which is found in the *Developer and Designer Tools* section (it is recommended to install the version(s) associated with your selected MinGW Qt components).
 This way you don't need to install a compiler separately (e.g. installing MSVC or UWP compilers by installing Visual Studio).
-        - Install CMake and Ninja, also in the *Developer and Designer Tools* section.
+        - Install CMake and Ninja from the *Developer and Designer Tools* section.

 Once the installation is complete you may delete the Qt Online Installer executable file.
 The Qt Maintenance Tool will be used to manage your Qt installation in the future.

 ### Installing on Ubuntu using the Ubuntu Package Repositories and APT

 It is recommended that you use the Qt Online Installer (see above) even on Ubuntu.
 However, for the sake of completeness and for reasons described in the *A Note About Qt Creator On Ubuntu Older Than 20.04* section, instructions for installing Qt using the Ubuntu Package Repositories and `apt` are given here.
 Note that using the Ubuntu Package Repositories means you will not be able to select your version of Qt and therefore will not have access to features or bug fixes introduced in later versions.
 This method will install Qt and Qt Creator for your entire system (unlike the Qt Online Installer which does a per-user installation).
+Note that installations from APT and the Qt Online Installer can coexist on your system.

 #### Installing Qt 5